-130. PercentRank
+PercentRank

-Description Find the rank of a given value within a list of values as a percentage of the number of values in the list. Туре NUMERIC Arguments 1 LIST a list of numeric values 2 NUMERIC the value for which to determine the rank This function provides a measure of the relative standing of a value within a data set.
-If the value whose percent rank is being determined, x, is one of the input values, then the return value is computed by: Evaluation # of values less than x # of values - # of values equal to x Otherwise, interpolation is used to combine the percent ranks for the closest data points on either size of x. re viewed as a sample from some distribution, then be viewed as a smooth estimate of the empirical cumulative .
-Comments Note, this function produces the same results as Excel's PERCENTRANK function.
+Description Find the rank of a given value within a list of values as a percentage of the number of values in the list. Туре NUMERIC Arguments Туре Meaning 1 LIST a list of numeric values 2 NUMERIC the value for which to determine the rank Evaluation If the value whose percen # of values less than x # of values - # of values equal to x Otherwise, interpolation is easure of the relative standing of a value within a data set. t rank is being determined, x, is one of the input values, then the return value is computed by: s used to combine the percent ranks for the closest data points on either size of x. wed as a sample from some distribution, then PercentRank can be viewed as a smooth estimate of the empirical cumulative distribution function.
+Comments Note, this function produce es the same results as Excel's PercentRank function.